willroberts/rogue-spear-2020/README.md

 ## Obtaining the Game

-The game and expansions can be downloaded from archive.org:
+The game and expansions are no longer available for sale.
+Instead, they can be downloaded from archive.org:

 * [Rogue Spear](https://archive.org/details/Tom_Clancys_Rainbow_Six_Rogue_Spear_Version_2.05_Red_Storm_Entertainment_1999) (Ctrl-F TORRENT)
 * [Urban Operations](https://archive.org/details/TomClancysRainbowSixRogueSpearMissionPackUrbanOperationsUSA) (Ctrl-F ZIP)